Online learning for health professionals

 Pre-pregnancy planning and care for women with diabetes

 This course for health professionals provides information on pregnancy planning and preparation for women with type 1 or type 2 diabetes.
-The course includes 3 modules—pregnancy and diabetes, preconception counselling (including effective contraception use), and pre-pregnancy care.
+The course includes three modules—pregnancy and diabetes, preconception counselling (including effective contraception use), and pre-pregnancy care.
+Four non-assessed case studies have been incorporated into the modules to assist learners with applying the content to their practice.

-The modules have ADEA endorsement, ACM CPD recognition and have been endorsed by the APNA according to approved quality standard criteria.
-Completion of all three modules allows you to claim 2 ADEA CPD points (02/03/2020), 2 ACM CPD hours (to 05/06/2021) or 2 APNA CPD hours (to 25/01/2020).
+The course takes approximately 2 hours to complete and has been endorsed by the Australian Diabetes Educators Association (ADEA), the Australian College of Midwives (ACM) and the Australian Primary Health Care Nurses Association (APNA) according to approved quality standards criteria.
+Completion of all three modules allows you to claim 2 ADEA CPD points (to May 2023) and ACM CPD hours (to 8/4/2023) and 2 APNA CPD hours (to June 2023).
 A certificate is provided upon completion of the modules and course evaluation.